d4ndox/mnp/README.md

 ### 2. Including a payment Id

 A retailer would use this to be able to match their orders to the payment.
 Something like an invoice number.
-You pass a 16 hex character via pipe or command line option.
-Primary Address 0 is allways used to create an integrated address.
-A privacy weakness.
+A 16 hex character.
 (integrated address = primary address + payment Id).

 #### Payment Id

 The paymentId is a 16 hex character.
-Could be a checksum of your invoice number or just some random number.
-You could also increase the number by one vor every purchase.
+Random or increased by one or some checksum.

 ```bash
 # Create a random paymentid (16 hex character)